 Trap 3 – Looking for the “perfect system”

 Looking for the golden strategy that if only I could earn 40% a month or if only I could make 20 trades a day.
 These do not exist.
 If they did then you wouldn’t be hearing about them!

 The most common is “perfect systems” – Usually promoted by someone who doesn’t know what they are talking about.

 The funny thing is these can be proven.
-I can go into a new trading account and double my money on the first day, it’s actually possible, especially with leverage and short time-frame trading.
+I can go into a new trading account and double my money on the first day.
+It’s actually possible, especially with leverage and short time-frame tactics.
 But the next day I can try to do the same and lose everything.